 listen to this article:

 One is often asked as a Professor to explain some complex aspect of security in an easy way.
 This week I saw an interesting talk which explained cache attacks via means of cookery.
-So let me share this with you.
+So let me share this with you in regards to Information Security and the kitchen.

 Imagine you are involved in a cookery contest with someone, as it is cryptography we will call this other person Alice.
 You both have an assistant who can go get items for you as you cook.
 The kitchen in which the competition is being held has a single small fridge and cupboard.
 The rules of the competition are as follows.
 You both have to cook a dish, and your assistant can be told to go get ingredients for you.
 The assistant will go get the ingredients from the fridge or cupboard, but if they do not find the ingredients there then they need to go fetch them from the shop.
 Clearly going to the shop takes longer than going to the fridge and cupboard.
 If after your assistant returns from the shop they find the fridge or cupboard full, they are allowed to chuck stuff in the fridge and cupboard into the bin so as to make space.